JustGardenCentres.com

 STEP 4

-About five weeks after sowing your sweet pepper seeds ( the first week of May in average areas of the UK) they will benefit from being potted up into a larger pot, about 12cm / 5in in diameter.
+About five weeks after sowing your sweet pepper seeds ( the first week of May in average areas of the UK) they will benefit from being potted up into larger pots, about 15cm / 6in in diameter.

 IF YOU HAVE ANY QUESTIONS OR COMMENTS